Strategies, research, industry trends — your pulse on the marketplace

 Accessibility

 Making your website accessible is fundamental to a high-quality e-commerce experience.
-Having an accessible website means that anyone can easily understand and navigate it, regardless of skill level, age, or physical capability.
+Yet, 94% of the highest-grossing e-commerce sites don’t meet accessibility requirements, highlighting how important it is to prioritize accessibility so anyone can easily understand and navigate your site, regardless of skill level, age, or physical capability.

 Product recommendations

-A wide range of potential customers visit online stores.
-Some people know exactly what they’re looking for, while others prefer to browse.
-Product recommendations are one of the most important social proof tools to help shoppers make decisions.
+Product recommendations are one of the most important social proof tools to help shoppers make decisions, as the vast majority of consumers want personalization from retailers.
 They also drive discovery, as shoppers can find similar products or see products they might not have found otherwise.

 Personalization